HadesVR/HadesVR/docs/Headset.md

 ## Electronics

-Electronics needed as of *right now* is anything that can talk over serial, though this is subject to change once USB HID communication is implemented.
-So while you technically *could* use an Arduino Nano, I'm going to recommend against it, since once the move to USB HID is done you won't be able to update your driver.
+As the main microcontroller I suggest sticking to stuff that supports the [Arduino HID library](https://www.arduino.cc/en/Reference/HID).
+That means:

+* Arduino Leonardo
+* Arduino Pro micro
+* Arduino DUE

-I suggest sticking to stuff that supports the [Arduino HID library](https://www.arduino.cc/en/Reference/HID).
-An ideal candidate is the Arduino Pro Micro since it's based on the Atmega32u4 and it's fairly small.
+An ideal candidate is the Arduino Pro Micro since it's based on the Atmega32u4 which is the microcontroller used on the Arduino Leonardo and it's fairly small.

 Also needed are:
 * An MPU9250 to gather rotation data (though you could use any IMU that's fast enough and can output rotation data to quaternions if you modify the code a bit to allow for that).